0xsequence/contracts-library/README.md

 ## Usage

+### Installation

-1. Clone the repository, including git submodules
+Clone the repository, including git submodules.

-2. Install dependencies with `yarn`
+Install dependencies with `yarn`.

-3. Compile the contracts with `yarn build`
+Compile the contracts with `yarn build`.

+### Testing

-4. Run tests with `yarn test`
+Run tests with `yarn test`.

-5. Run coverage report with `yarn coverage`
-6. View coverage report with `genhtml -o report --branch-coverage --ignore-errors category lcov.info && py -m http.server`
+Run coverage report with `yarn coverage`.
+View coverage report with `genhtml -o report --branch-coverage --ignore-errors category lcov.info && py -m http.server`.
+Viewing the report with this command requires Python to be installed.

+Compare gas usage with `yarn snapshot:compare`.
+Note as some test use random values, the gas usage may vary slightly between runs.

 ### Deployment